Medically reviewed by Drugs.com. Last updated on Jan 14, 2022.

 Available Dosage Forms:

-Aflibercept injection is given together with other medicines to treat advanced cancer of the colon or rectum.
+Ziv-aflibercept injection is given together with other medicines (eg, fluorouracil, irinotecan, leucovorin) to treat advanced cancer of the colon or rectum.
 It is used in patients who have already been treated with other cancer medicines that did not work well.
-Aflibercept works by changing the amount of blood that gets to the tumor.
+Ziv-aflibercept works by changing the amount of blood that gets to the tumor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: